-Talks start as Senate rejects 2 plans for ending shutdown
+Both parties feel urgency after Senate fails to end shutdown

 McConnell's engagement was viewed as a constructive sign because he has a history of helping resolve partisan standoffs.
 For weeks, he'd let Trump and Democrats try reaching an accord and, until Thursday, had barred any votes on legislation Trump would not sign.

 In consultation with their Senate counterparts, House Democrats were preparing a new border security package that might be rolled out Friday.
-Despite their pledge to not negotiate until agencies reopened, their forthcoming proposal was essentially a counteroffer to Trump.
-Pelosi expressed "some optimism that things could break loose pretty soon" in a closed-door meeting with other Democrats on Wednesday evening, said Rep. John Yarmuth, D-Ky.
+But Pelosi said the rollout is on hold to see what develops in the Senate talks.

 The Democratic package was expected to include $5.7 billion, the same amount Trump wants for his wall, but it would be used instead for fencing, technology, personnel and other measures.
 In a plan the rejected Senate GOP plan mirrored, Trump on Saturday proposed to reopen government if he got his wall money.
 He also proposed to revamp immigration laws, including new restrictions on Central American minors seeking asylum in the U.S. and temporary protections for immigrants who entered the country illegally as children.

-Note: This story has been corrected to reflect that the vote for the Republican plan was 50-47, not 51-47 as initially announced by the Senate.